Tisbury, Wiltshire: Amenities

 In August 2016 Wiltshire Council opened the Nadder Centre, which provides leisure activities and is home to the local library.
 Since April 2017, after the closure of the local police station, the Nadder Centre provides basic facilities for police officers patrolling the area.

 Next to the Nadder Centre is an open-air heated swimming pool, the only one of its type in Wiltshire.
 The village has an amateur dramatic society, the Tisbury Arts Group, which also hosts regular musical events.
 Tisbury holds an annual carnival, usually in September, which celebrated its centenary in 2019.
 However, in 2020 and 2021, the event was cancelled due to restrictions in effect for COVID-19.
 There is a biannual Brocante, "A Festival of Antiques and Vintage Finds".

 The village hall for the parish is the Victoria Hall, on the High Street.
 It is run by a charity, Victoria Hall Tisbury Ltd.

 There is a small fire station, run by Dorset & Wiltshire Fire and Rescue Service, with one pumping appliance and a Land Rover, and staffed by retained firefighters.
 In 2017, Tisbury was listed in the Sunday Times 'Best Places to Live' rundown.

+In 2025 Tisbury Croquet Club won Croquet England's Apps Heley Award for raising more than £30,000 to create a croquet club in Tisbury.

 Lady Down Quarry, in the north-east of the parish, is a geological Site of Special Scientific Interest.

+In 2026 a community led plan to install 416 solar panels at Pythouse Farm was approved.
+The plan was submitted by Nadder Community Energy Group which has previously funded Tisbury Electric Car Club, a car-sharing cooperative.